 JSPL had initiated the enhancement of its existing steel manufacturing capacity from 9.6 metric tonne per annum (MTPA) to 15.6 MTPA and the enhancement in its pellet capacity from 9 MTPA to 21.6 MTPA.
-With an estimated cost of ~₹23,000 crore, the project is expected to be funded through a mix of debt-to-equity of 68:32 and is being undertaken in a separately incorporated subsidiary - JSOL to avail the taxation benefits.
-The company has incurred a total cost of ~₹19,000 crore till December 31, 2024, by way of equity infusion from JSPL and capex LC issuances/term loan.
+With an estimated cost of \sim ₹29,915 crore, the project is expected to be funded through a mix of debt-to-equity and is being undertaken in a separately incorporated subsidiary - JSOL to avail the taxation benefits.
+The company has incurred a total cost of \sim ₹19,000 crore till December 31, 2024, by way of equity infusion from JSPL and capex LC issuances/term loan.
 The pellet plant-1 was commissioned in Q2FY24, while the Hot Strip Mill-1 and slab caster-1 was commissioned in Q4FY24.
 The slab caster 1 has also commenced its operations Q4FY24 onwards itself.
-The Cold roll mill-1 (CRM-1) has already commenced its operations while the second unit is yet to be operationalised.
+The Cold roll mill-1 (CRM-1) has already commenced its operations, while the second unit is yet to be operationalised.
 JSPL has received all the necessary clearances for the project.

 However, due to the project's size and other factors, there is a delay in its commissioning.
-An evaluation is being conducted to quantify the overruns if any, in terms of change in scope, time and cost of the project.
-Few projects are delayed by almost two quarters while few are delayed by almost four quarters, however the management is optimistic about winidup up the same within the envisaged amended timeline.
+Few projects are delayed by almost two quarters, while few are delayed by almost four quarters, however, the management is optimistic about windup up the same within the envisaged amended timeline.
 CARE Ratings further notes that timely completion of the project without any significant deviation from the revised time or cost and ramp-up of the operations to earn envisaged returns will continue to remain a key monitorable.